tjacques-oui/Malta2_Constellation/README.md

 Opens the USB connection to the IF-41USB, flushes any stale data left in the buffer, then queries the device (`PW?`) to confirm that the configured address (`PwrSttAdd`, e.g. `"PW 1"`) actually corresponds to a connected unit — raising an error (not just a warning) if no match is found, so the satellite properly fails instead of silently continuing.
 Reads the voltage/current setpoints (`v_avdd`, `v_dvdd`, `i_avdd`, `i_dvdd`, `v_pwell`, `v_sub`, `i_pwell`, `i_sub`) and the short-circuit detection threshold from the configuration, and registers the telemetry metrics.

 **`launching` → `do_launching`**
-Runs the PowerOn sequence: enables remote control, checks the current status and reconfigures the output limits/voltages from the configuration if they don't already match, enables the main output, ramps PWELL/SUB up progressively in steps, then enables DVDD/AVDD.
+Checks the current status and reconfigures the output limits/voltages from the configuration if they don't already match.
+Runs the POWER ON sequence of Malta 2 sensors

 **`starting` → `do_starting`**
 Opens a timestamped logfile under `./logs` for this run's current readings.